Moon Mission Using B-Plane Targeting

 2. Enter Earth-Centered in the Title field.

-3. Click Apply to accept your change and to keep the Properties Browser open.
+3. Click Apply to confirm your change and to keep the Properties Browser open.

 Setting the maximum visible distance

-Specify the maximum viewing distance in meters.
-The default is 10 million meters.
+Use the 3D Graphics window's Advanced properties to specify the maximum viewing distance in meters; the default is 10 million meters.

 1. Select the Advanced page.

-2. Enter 1e+010 km in the Max Visible Distance field in the Viewing frame.
+2. Enter 1e+010 km in the Max Visible Distance field in the Viewing panel.

-3. Click OK to accept your changes and to close the Properties Browser.
+3. Click OK to confirm your changes and to close the Properties Browser.

-1. Open the View menu at the top of STK.
+1. Select the View menu in the Menu Bar.

-2. Select the Duplicate 3D Graphics Window submenu.
+2. Select Duplicate 3D Graphics Window in the View menu.

 3. Select Earth-Centered in the Duplicate 3D Graphics Window submenu.

-1. Bring the 3D Graphics 2 - Earth window to the front.
+1. Click on the 3D Graphics 2 - Earth window.

-2. Click Properties () in the 3D Graphics 2 - Earth window toolbar.
+2. Click Properties () on the 3D Graphics 2 - Earth 3D Graphics window's 3D Window Defaults toolbar.

 4. Enter Moon-Centered in the Title field.

-Change the central body of the Moon-Centered window.
+Select the central body for the Moon-Centered window.

-1. Open the Central Body () dropdown menu in the 3D Graphics window toolbar.
+1. Click 3D Graphics Window's Central Body () on the Moon-Centered 3D Graphics window's 3D Window Defaults toolbar.

 Inserting a Satellite object